Your journey is not a straight line. And that is okay.

 CURRENT: "Access to TA support"

-REQUESTED: "20 hours per week 1:1 TA support from specialist TA with ASD training, delivering [specific interventions], reviewed termly"
+REQUESTED: "20 hours per week 1:1 TA support from a specialist TA with [relevant] training, delivering [named interventions], reviewed termly with written progress data shared with parents"

 Section I (Placement):

-REQUESTED: [Name of school and why this school can meet needs]
+REQUESTED: [Named school and why this school can meet needs]

-Please confirm these amendments will be made to the final EHCP.
+Please confirm these amendments will be made to the final EHCP, or provide written reasons if you decline any requested change.

 Yours sincerely,